jianjianGJ/hgcond/datahetero/README.md

 Datasets will be downloaded automatically.
-If download failed, you may check the source code of torch_geometric.datasets and update the url.
+If download failed, you may check the source code of 'torch_geometric.datasets' and update the url.